krazzyfour/Snake-Game/README.md

 Paste the URL of the Repository and select a destination folder

-Once imported, Run the SnakeGame class
+Once imported, Run the SnakeGame class which is in the src folder

 Use arrow keys to move Snake